 - Share custody and support of your partner’s children

 - Group: Your employer may offer group RRSPs as a benefit.
 These are individual accounts that permit contributions to be made through your employer.
+Employers may also contribute to the employee accounts.
+Group RRSP contributions are generally locked-in until you turn 71.

 Three Things You Should Know Before Opening an RRSP